ravi9/openvino-wiki/SnippetS.md

 ## Calling convention

 Parameters for a generated snippet are split into schedule-invariant and schedule-dependent.
 Schedule-invariant parameters include pointers to input/output tensors and strides for each of them with the same rank as scheduling domain.

+## Diagnostics

+### Reference mode

+Subgraph can be executed with nGraph references if no generator is present.